 [Regulation 7 amended in Gazette 6 Mar 2012 p.
 893.]

-8. Information or details to be included in a complaint (section 66(1)(d))
+8. Information or details to be included in complaint (section 66(1)(d))

 For the purposes of section 66(1)(d) of the Act, a complaint made against an agency’s decision under section 65(1) of the Act is to be accompanied by a copy of the agency’s notice of it’s decision, unless the decision complained of is the result of the non-receipt of a decision under section 13(2) of the Act.

-9. Prescribed personal details (Schedule 1 clause 3 of the Act)
+9. Prescribed personal details (Act Schedule 1 clause 3)

 (1) In relation to a person who is or has been an officer of an agency, details of —

-(a) the person’s name;
+(a) the person’s name; or

-(b) any qualifications held by the person relevant to the person’s position in the agency;
+(b) any qualifications held by the person relevant to the person’s position in the agency; or

-(c) the position held by the person in the agency;
+(c) the position held by the person in the agency; or

 (d) the functions and duties of the person, as described in any job description document for the position held by the person; or